nunoadrego/nunoadregodotcom/content/posts/playing-with-hashiCorp-waypoint-on-kubernetes-with-minikube.md

 ![Waypoint UI](/static_en/waypoint-logs.png)

 Regarding `waypoint exec`, it allows you to execute commands in the context of your application.
 For example, if the platform is Kubernetes, it allows you to drop a shell inside a container.
 Again, similar to the `kubectl exec` command.

-Let's print our `hello.go` file.
+Let's use it to print our `hello.go` file inside the container:

 ```bash
 waypoint exec bash